datastaxdevs/workshop-nosqlbench/README.md

 nb --version
 ```
 should output the program version (something like `4.15.91` or higher).

+#### Version used

+This workshop is built for the newly-released NoSQLBench 5.

 ### Upload the Secure Connect Bundle to Gitpod